LegendaryGuard/BFP/README.md

     * To compile and copy debug builds at the destination directory, `DESTDIR` parameter is mandatory:
     ```sh
-    make install DESTDIR=/your/path/q3/baseq3mod # compiles debug builds and copy the builds to the destination directory (you can also put ARCH=x86 PLATFORM=windows if you want)
+    make install_debug DESTDIR=/your/path/q3/baseq3mod # compiles debug builds and copy the builds to the destination directory (you can also put ARCH=x86 PLATFORM=windows if you want)
     ```

 <br/>